-Heritage - 42: Yorkshire Dialect, a Relish, or Tapestry, of Dialect From God's Own County (1), Historical Profile
+Heritage - 42: Yorkshire Dialect, a Tapestry of Dialect From God's Own Country (1), Historical Profile

 Yorkshire dialects stem from the incoming Aengle, the Angles, and some Celtic strains.

 This confederation of Germanic tribes arrived on these shores from around the mid-late 5th Century.
 A sophisticated Celtic culture had existed here from long before even the Romans came.